-In order to facilitate a comprehensive and multilateral automatic exchange of information at global level, the OECD was mandated by the G8/ G20 countries to develop a global reporting standard.
+In order to facilitate a comprehensive and multilateral automatic exchange of information at global level, the OECD was mandated by the G8/G20 countries to develop a global reporting standard.
 This reporting standard has been included in the amended Directive on administrative cooperation ("DAC 2") of December 9, 2014.
-EU member states were required to transpose DAC 2 into national law by December 31, 2015; it was in the Grand Duchy of Luxembourg by a law dated December 18, 2015 (the "CRS Law").
+EU member states were required to transpose DAC 2 into national law by December 31, 2015; it was enacted in Luxembourg by a law dated December 18, 2015 (the "CRS Law").